 In terms of the key differences between SpyFu and Semrush’s PPC research tools, one edge that SpyFu has over Semrush is its ‘Google Ads Advisor’ feature.
 This quickly surfaces a list of PPC keywords that SpyFu thinks you should consider bidding on (based on competitor activity and cost).

 Another nifty feature offered by SpyFu for which there’s no direct Semrush equivalent is its ‘Google Ads Templates’ tool.
-This works with the downloadable Google Ads Editor and aims to give you ‘ready-to-import’ Adwords campaigns based on criteria you specify.
+This works with the downloadable Google Ads Editor and aims to give you ‘ready-to-import’ AdWords campaigns based on criteria you specify.

 Semrush is no slouch in the PPC department, however, and provides some advertising research features that are not available in SpyFu.

-Most significantly, Semrush gives you the option to conduct advertising research for services other than Google — you can, for example, use a paid-for third-party app like ‘Ad Assistant’ or ‘AdClarity’ to research and optimize advertising opportunities on other platforms (including social media).
+Most significantly, Semrush gives you the option to conduct advertising research for services other than Google — you can, for example, use its ‘AdClarity’ app to research and optimize advertising opportunities on other platforms (including social media).

-And finally, Semrush has a dedicated section for analysing Google’s ‘Product Listing Ads’ (PLA).
+And Semrush has a dedicated section for analysing Google’s ‘Product Listing Ads’ (PLA).
 These are the product ads that typically appear in carousel format at the top of Google search results (see screenshot below for an example of some of these).

 You can enter a domain into Semrush’s advertising dashboard and get a detailed list of PLA ads that are being run by a particular company (along with the keywords used to place them).

-Overall, when it comes to PPC and advertising data in SpyFu and Semrush — and unlike the other features we’ve discussed so far — the products are pretty closely matched, both giving you lots of useful data about advertising campaigns.
+Overall, when it comes to PPC and advertising data in SpyFu and Semrush — and unlike the other features we’ve discussed so far — the products are fairly closely matched, both giving you lots of useful data about advertising campaigns.

 SpyFu’s advantage here is that it gives you access to comprehensive PPC data at a much lower price point than Semrush (I discuss pricing in more depth shortly).